banescuema101/banescuema101/README.md

   </a>
 </div>

-# I'm a passionate computer science student, in my second year at the Faculty of Automation Control and Computers Science, UPB.
+# Computer Science student, in my second year at the Faculty of Automation Control and Computers Science, passionate about backend development, with experience in Java, Python, and web technologies.
+Skilled in building dynamic applications, problem-solving, and working collaboratively in team projects.
+Currently exploring Spring Framework to deepen backend expertise.
+Seeking a summer internship to apply and enhance my technical and analytical skills in a professional setting.

 ## About Me